-Based in the Netherlands, Iznik Tiles and Ceramics B.V. is a supplier of authentic handmade quartz tiles and tableware produced by our artisans in our ateliers in Iznik, Turkey.
+Based in the Netherlands, House of Iznik is supplier of authentic handmade quartz tiles and tableware produced by our artisans in our ateliers in Iznik, Turkey.
 We offer our clients a wide variety of products, ranging from traditional Turkish to modern and fully customized designs.
 It is the European representative office of Iznik Tiles and Ceramics ltd. (Istanbul) and the Iznik Foundation (Iznik) based in Turkey.

 The town of Iznik, located in Western Turkey on Iznik Lake, has been the centre of ceramics know-how and production for almost 800 years, since ancient Greco-Roman times.
 During the 15th through the 18th centuries, Iznik’s artisans provided the tile and panel masterpieces that adorned many examples of classic architecture, including the Topkapi Palace and grand mosques of Istanbul.

 In ancient times Iznik was known as Nicaea, primarily known as the site of the First and Second Councils of Nicaea, the first and seventh Ecumenical councils in the early history of the Christian church, the Nicene Creed, and as the capital city of the Empire of Nicaea.
 It would seem that the region owes its present name to the phrase ‘eis ten Nikaieon’ , Greek for ‘to Nicaea’.